wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [3DNPCs NV](https://www.nexusmods.com/newvegas/mods/84274) - Adds 5 quests, 3 companions, and a lot of background NPCs to the Mojave Wasteland.

 [Autumn Leaves](https://www.nexusmods.com/newvegas/mods/50146) - A DLC-sized Quest Mod with more than 2000 pro-voiced lines.
-Delve into a centuries-old library inhabited by sentient machines, and solve Hypatia's mysteries.
-Five different endings, unique O.S.T.
+Delve into a centuries-old library inhabited by sentient machines and solve Hypatia's mysteries.
+Five different endings and a unique original soundtrack.
 - Also use the update file provided on the main mod page.
 - A [Very Uncreative TTW Compatibility Patch](https://www.nexusmods.com/newvegas/mods/78465) is available.
 - AVOID the [Autumn Leaves Tweaks](https://www.nexusmods.com/newvegas/mods/74092), as this mod can cause several abnormalities.

 [Havasu Blues](https://www.nexusmods.com/newvegas/mods/76680) - Embark on an adventure south to the town of Lake Havasu City and its surroundings!
 With over 60 voiced characters, dozens of new locations to explore and a bunch of quests to solve.

-[Th3Overseer’s Collection](https://mod.pub/falloutnv/55-th3overseer-mod-collection) - Includes Th3Overseer's Core ESM (required for the specific quest mods), The Initiation, Eliza, The High Desert, The North Road Remastered, Headhunting, and The Depths of Depravity.
+[Th3Overseer’s Collection](https://mod.pub/falloutnv/55-th3overseer-mod-collection) - Includes Th3Overseer's Core ESM (required), The Initiation, Eliza, The High Desert, The North Road Remastered, Headhunting, and The Depths of Depravity.
 - This is the definitive version.
-The various fix and tweak mods across nexus are incompatible with this version.
+The various fix and tweak mods across the nexus are incompatible with this version.

 ### Perks & Traits